BoluAduloju/BoluAduloju/README.md

 ### Hi there, I'm Boluwatife! 👋

-A **Frontend Engineer** focusing on creating functional, user-friendly and visually captivating applications and products on the web. capable of indentifying opportunities to improve the user experience as well as scaling the product to solve business problem.
+A **Frontend Engineer** focusing on creating functional, user-friendly and visually captivating applications and products on the web. capable of identifying opportunities to improve the user experience as well as scaling the product to solve business problem.

 <h3> 🛠 &nbsp;Tech Stack</h3>